taustation-fan/taustation-fan.github.io/README.md

 Star) that depends on having completed a side job (*Wall Maintenance* on the same station).

+Note that some missions send you to other stations, sometimes even to other starts.
+Usually, the mission's financial reward does not compensate you fully for the travel costs.

-I advise to play all missions available to you.
+I advise to play all missions available to you, unless you are actively trying to avoid leveling up.

 ### Ruins Scavenging